arvind-india/apt-maint-acct-react-frontend/README.md

 3. App Login, Registration, Forgot Password, Social Logins.
 4. NodeJS backend.
 5. Reusable code for future projects; almost always, variables are written meaningful so as to convey what it is doing and added comments, where necessary, to convey intention of the code.
-6. Enabled as Progressive Web Application so that it can now be added onto HomeScreen of a Mobile.
+6. Enabled as Progressive Web Application (PWA); hence, this App can be added onto HomeScreen of a Mobile.

 #### [Demo (read-only)](https://react-demo.eastgate.in)